 So, with proper preparation, good acclimatization transition, and grit, you’ll surely reach your Kilimanjaro Trekking goals!

-Mount Kilimanjaro climbing seasons
+Climb Kilimanjaro seasons

-When you challenge yourself to climb Mount Kilimanjaro, one of the considerations you need to take is the weather.
+When you challenge yourself to climb Kilimanjaro, one of the considerations you need to take is the weather.

 Thus, it would be best to climb Kilimanjaro in the most favorable weather conditions—during January through March and June through October.
 These months give the best views, sunshine, and clear skies, making your hiking experience better and worthwhile.